Did you know? Only 3 in every 100 smokers manage to quit smoking permanently by going cold turkey, that’s a staggering 97% fail rate.

 You can purchase NRT’s in your local supermarket or chemist.

 The FDA has approved two different medications as a smoking cessation aid.
 One is bupropion, this is sold under the names Wellbutrin and Zyban.
+What is bupropion used for?
+Bupropion is an antidepressant drug approved by the US FDA for the treatment of depression and aid for smoking cessation.
 The other alternative is varenicline, sold under the names Chantix or Champix.
 The aim of these medicines is to reduce cravings and allows users to cut down on their cigarette consumption gradually.

 To try one of these medications you will have to book an appointment with your doctor or visit a local stop smoking clinic.